Does Kratom Interact With Methadone?

 |Risk of Interaction||Moderate|

-No, this combination is very likely to lead to severe side effects or death.
+No, this combination will likely lead to severe side effects or death.
 It is not wise to mix kratom with methadone.

 This means that kratom can inhibit the proper metabolization of methadone within the body — which could cause it to build up to toxic levels.

 Methadone already has a slow rate of metabolism and a long elimination half-life .
 This is what makes it so useful for treating opiate addiction.
-You only need to take a dose once per day — rather than every couple of hours like other opiate drugs.
+You only need to take a dose once daily — rather than every couple of hours like other opiate drugs.

 Do not attempt to mix kratom and methadone before consulting with your doctor.